Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

-We now consider upper limits on the expected number of detections for subhalos between masses of $10^{10.0}$\,\,M$_{\rm \odot}$ and $10^{11.0}$\,\,M$_{\rm \odot}$ in a CDM Universe.
-Their higher mass and reduced number counts means that it is the random chance of alignment that drives the probability of detection, as opposed to data quality.
+We now consider upper limits on the expected number of detections for subhalos between masses of $10^{10.0}$\,\,M$_{\rm \odot}$ and $10^{11.0}$\,\,M$_{\rm \odot}$ in a CDM universe.
+At higher masses, their reduced number counts means that the random chance of alignment drives the probability of detection, as opposed to data quality.
 For a sample with lens redshift $z_{\rm lens} = 0.2$ and source redshift $z_{\rm src} = 0.6$, \citet{Amorisco2022} predicts that there should be 0.025 detections per lens for subhalos in the mass range $10^{10-11}$\,\,M$_{\rm \odot}$ in the CDM case.
 For higher lens and source redshifts, the expected number of detections rises up to 0.1.
-They do not provide forecasts for masses above $10^{11.0}$\,\,M$_{\rm \odot}$, but the rarity of these objects means they would not change the expectations much.
-If we consider every candidate detection with an inferred mass above $10^{10}$\,\,M$_{\rm \odot}$ this gives a rate of $19/37$ or $0.513$ detections per lens for SLACS and $9/16$ and $0.5625$ detections per lens for BELLS-GALLERY.
-We are therefore detecting many more higher mass DM subhalos than expected in CDM.
-This motivates an investigation of whether a large fraction of our DM subhalo candidates are false positives.
+They do not provide forecasts for masses above $10^{11.0}$\,\,M$_{\rm \odot}$, but the rarity of these objects means they would not significantly change expectations.